ga4gh/data-repository-service-schemas/openapi/tags/ObjectDeletion.md

 curl -H "Authorization: Bearer token" -d '{"delete_storage_data": false}' ...
 ```

-## Underlying Storage Data

-**Important**: Storage data deletion is never guaranteed.
-Even when `delete_storage_data: true` is requested and the server supports it, the actual deletion may fail due to permissions, network issues, or storage service errors.
-Clients shoud not depend on storage deletion success.
+## Delete Parameters

+The delete endpoints accept two independent parameters that control what is deleted:

+### `delete_object_metadata` (default: `false`)

+Controls whether the DRS object metadata record is permanently removed or preserved.

+**`delete_object_metadata: false`** (default): The server marks the object as deleted but preserves the metadata record (soft delete).
+Read and access endpoints return 410 Gone with a standard Error response body for the object.
+This requires `metadataRetentionSupported: true` in service-info; servers that do not support metadata retention silently ignore this parameter and permanently delete metadata.

+**`delete_object_metadata: true`**: Permanently removes the metadata record.
+The object ID will no longer resolve and cannot be recovered.

+### `delete_storage_data` (default: `false`)

-Clients can request that the server attempts to delete the underlying data referred to by the DRS object using the `delete_storage_data` parameter.
+Controls whether the server attempts to delete underlying storage files.

-**`delete_storage_data: false`** (default): Removes DRS object metadata only, preserves underlying storage files
+**`delete_storage_data: false`** (default): Underlying storage files are preserved.

-**`delete_storage_data: true`**: Removes metadata AND requests server attempt to delete underlying storage files (requires `deleteStorageDataSupported: true`, **success not guaranteed**)
+**`delete_storage_data: true`**: Requests the server attempt to delete underlying storage files (requires `deleteStorageDataSupported: true`). **Success is not guaranteed** -- deletion may fail due to permissions, network issues, or storage service errors.
+Clients should not depend on storage deletion success.

 ## Update Pattern